MikeKlocCZ/mikekloccz.github.io/_pages/about.md

 * How dynamical pattens in intracellular signaling determine cell fate or how precisely  we can model transcriptional regulation from sparse time-resolved sequencing or qPCR data.

 * How "smart" RNA design allows to control optimal delivery profile of the effector protein.

-## What Can Be Found Here
-Reason for these pages is to communicate results, thoughts and experience that not always end in papers that one can read afterwards.
-I can imagine it will be constantly under construction, but already now you can check the [Projects](https://mikekloccz.github.io/projects/) section where I give quick description about some recently finished or running projects.
-Some of the talks I have been giving are in section [Talks](https://mikekloccz.github.io/talks/).
-Some are really just technical about my experience with different bioinfomatics tools which I believe can be valuable to communicate in the community, but is exactly the case of things that will never get published by itself.
-If time allowes, I will add more "blog posts" about these topics in the future, and not just the pdf slides.